 icon

 Some people mistakenly believe that becoming a wedding DJ is easy for anybody with a Spotify playlist.
 However, that couldn’t be further from the truth.
-It’s more than making a beat match a party.
 Platinum DJs provide a highly customized experience that the bride and groom will never forget.
 Whether you have a year to plan or as little as thirty days, RMF DJs know how to bring the wedding of your dreams to life.

 This blog demonstrates why our approach to DJing consistently achieves a top 50 ranking in the Wedding Elite magazine.
 At the end of the day, we create experiences that our clients remember forever.
-Becoming a wedding DJ is about delivering people’s vision and leaving lasting impressions for the crowd that they never forget.
+Becoming a wedding DJ is about delivering people’s vision and making a lasting impression on the crowd.
 The following steps demonstrate how our approach accomplishes the best results as a wedding DJ service.

 Preparing Your New Business